BiCapitalization/archibald/README.md

 ## Credits
-Forked from [Athul's Archie theme](https://github.com/athul/archie), which is itself forked from from the [Ezhil Theme](https://github.com/vividvilla/ezhil), and licensed under MIT License.
+Forked from [Athul's Archie theme](https://github.com/athul/archie), which is itself forked from from the [Ezhil Theme](https://github.com/vividvilla/ezhil), and licensed under the MIT License.